 Leave No Trace Ethics

-MWA strictly adheres to the principles of Leave No Trace in order to minimize our impact on the land.
+MWA strictly adheres to the principles of Leave No Trace in order to minimize our impact.
 The kitchen is one of the most important areas to conduct ourselves thoughtfully when in the backcountry.
-Here's how you can help as Camp Cook to ensure our kitchen is a bastion of LNT:
+Here's how Camp Cooks can help ensure our kitchen is a bastion of LNT:

-- Plan ahead and Prepare: The Crew Leader will do their best to ensure we plan meals properly and are bringing in just the right amount of food- enough to last but not so much that we need to pack it out Know all the current regulations of the area you are visiting, which includes any fire restrictions.
+- Plan ahead and Prepare - The Crew Leader will do their best to ensure we plan meals properly and bring in the right amount of food - enough to last but not so much that we need to pack it out.
+Know all the current regulations of the area you are visiting, including any fire restrictions.
 Don’t assume you can burn your garbage.

-- Travel and Camp on Durable Surfaces: The kitchen in particular will see the most traffic throughout your stay in the backcountry.
+- Travel and Camp on Durable Surfaces - The kitchen will see the most traffic throughout your stay in the backcountry.
 Keep this in mind when you arrive at camp and choose the spot where you will set up the kitchen.
 Your Crew Leader will assist with this.
-If there is already a spot at camp that is mostly worn down to dirt, than set up here, instead of a fresh grassy spot.
+If there is already a spot at camp that is mostly worn down to dirt, set up here instead of a fresh grassy spot.
 No need to turn a grassy spot into another dirt spot.
-When in a large group, we will dig a sump hole for all grey water to be disposed in.
+When in a large group, we will dig a sump hole for disposal of all grey water.

-- Dispose of Waste Properly: Regarding kitchen waste, this mostly pertains to dish water.
-Dishes should be done away from lakes, rivers, or streams and NOT in them.
+- Dispose of Waste Properly - This mostly pertains to dish water.
+Dishes should be washed away from lakes, rivers, or streams, NOT in them.
 Never place a dirty dish directly into your water source.
-Dirty dish water should be strained, and poured into the sump hole.
-The food particles should then go into your trash or burned.
+Dirty dish water should be strained and poured into the sump hole.
+The food particles should then go into the trash or fire.

-- Leave what you find: This doesn’t really pertain to backcountry cooking, but is important to know anyway.
+- Leave what you find - This doesn’t really pertain to backcountry cooking, but is important to know.
 It’s all about preserving the area, and not causing any new impacts.
-Leaving plants, rocks, and any other cool pieces you find.
-Also make sure you’re not leaving behind any new structures such as fire pits, or trenches.
+Leave all plants, rocks, animals etc. undisturbed.
+Also make sure you’re not leaving behind any new structures such as fire pits or trenches.

-- Minimize campfire impacts: Fires are great to have while camping, and they pretty much go hand in hand, but it’s important to be responsible about it.
-When gathering wood, only take what’s dead, down, and detached from trees.
-Use established fire rings, and keep the fires small…no need for bonfires in the backcountry.
-Burn all the coals down to ash, and then scatter the ashes when it’s time to leave camp.
+- Minimize campfire impacts - Fires are great to have while camping, but it’s important to be responsible.
+When gathering fiewwood, take only wood that's dead, down, and detached from trees.
+Use established fire rings, and keep the fires small - there's no need for bonfires in the backcountry.
+Burn all the coals down to ash and scatter the ashes when it’s time to leave camp.

-- Respect Wildlife: Respecting wildlife is important when keeping a backcountry camp.
-We observe from a distance, and never approach any animals.
-It’s also important not to leave any food for animals to come into camp and consume.
+- Respect Wildlife - Respecting wildlife is important when keeping a backcountry camp.
+We observe from a distance and never approach animals.
+It’s also important not to leave any food that will attract animals.
 This is one more reason we store our food and trash appropriately.

-- Be considerate of other visitors: Making sure your camp isn’t directly on the trail, and making sure to leave room for other possible visitors.
-Keeping noises to a minimum, and being courteous to other visitors is important to everyone’s experience in the backcountry.
+- Be considerate of other visitors - Make sure your camp isn’t directly on the trail and make sure to leave room for other visitors.
+Keeping noise to a minimum and being courteous to other visitors is important to everyone’s experience in the backcountry.